dnaeon/py-vpoller/docs/installation.rst

 Installation from packages
 ==========================

-In order to install vPoller from packages on `Debian GNU/Linux`_ system you can use the Debian packages from the link below:
+In order to install vPoller from packages on a `Debian GNU/Linux`_ system you can use the Debian packages from the link below:

 * `Debian GNU/Linux packages for vPoller`_